-When calling your Medicare insurance agent at HealthSpire, it helps to have your red, white and blue card ready to help identify options and eligibility.
+A: When calling your Medicare insurance agent at HealthSpire, it helps to have your red, white, and blue card ready to help identify options and eligibility.
 Don’t have your card?
 That’s okay, with a series of questions we’ll be able to help you determine your options today.

-When you first contact HealthSpire, to connect with a licensed insurance Agent, we will immediately connect you with an Agent licensed in your State – as we have Agents licensed in all 50 States.
+A: When you first contact HealthSpire, to connect with a licensed insurance Agent, we will immediately connect you with an Agent licensed in your State, as we have Agents licensed in all 50 States.
 From here, your Agent will help to assess your insurance needs, answer any questions, and help compare local plans and rates.
-You can even ask them to help verify your current prescription, doctor and hospital preferences to make sure you choose the right plan, for your needs.
+You can even ask them to help verify your current prescription, doctor, and hospital preferences to make sure you choose the right plan for your needs.

-You might not know, but Original Medicare has no annual out of pocket maximum.
-It also doesn’t cover your Prescription Drugs, and has no Dental, Vision, or Hearing Benefits.
+A: You might not know, but Original Medicare has no annual out-of-pocket maximum.
+It also doesn’t cover your Prescription Drugs and has no Dental, Vision, or Hearing Benefits.
 If you’re enrolled in Original Medicare you should consider a Medicare Advantage Plan or adding Supplemental insurance to give you more coverage and make sure you’re protected.